-5. Organisation and Planning
+Organisation and Planning

-The curriculum is organised into a two-week timetable of 50 x one-hour lessons.
-We also ensure the following statutory requirements:
+The curriculum is organised into a two-week timetable of 50 one-hour lessons.
+We also ensure the following statutory requirements are met:

-Relationships and Sex Education and Personal, Social and Health Education, (RSE & PSHE): a robust curriculum is in place which is reviewed and updated every year to ensure schemes of work address 'local' need.
-Students receive 1 hour of RSE & PHSE every fortnight.
+Relationships, Sex, Health and Citizenship Education (RSE & RSHCE):

+a robust curriculum is in place which is reviewed and updated every year to ensure schemes of work address 'local' need.
+Students receive 1 hour of RSE and RSHCE every fortnight.
 This continues into KS4.
-At KS5 we incorporate PSHCE themes into the
+At KS5 we incorporate RSHCE themes into the Enrichment Programme.

-- Enrichment Programme. - Relationships and Sex Education: The RSE curriculum at Altrincham College is designed as an integral part of a child's education and is in line with the Department for Education 2020 framework.
+Relationships and Sex Education:

+The RSHCE curriculum at Altrincham College is designed as an integral part of a child's education and is in line with the Department for Education 2020 Framework.
 The curriculum is designed to educate and allow students to make informed decisions whilst drawing upon their resilience in order to ensure that they are aware and comfortable with any decisions that they may face with regards to emotional and physical relationships.
-Students are provided with an age-appropriate, student- informed curriculum which supports them in being safe, happy and healthy. - Spiritual, Moral, Social and Cultural development: Altrincham College regards the development and nurturing of each individual student as its duty, where they are provided with a safe space to explore and realise their potential in both an academic and none- academic capacity.
-The promotion of SMSC within the curriculum allows for this; SMSC is an implicit aspect of all PSHE lessons and is also endorsed by collective reflection, form time themes, guest speakers or 'drop down' days and many extra-curricular opportunitiesoffered by the school. - British Values: The Department for Education states that there is a need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."
+Students are provided with an age-appropriate, student- informed curriculum which supports them in being safe, happy and healthy.

+Spiritual, Moral, Social and Cultural development:

+Altrincham College regards the development and nurturing of each individual student as its duty, where they are provided with a safe space to explore and realise their potential in both an academic and non-academic capacity.
+The promotion of SMSC within the curriculum allows for this; SMSC is an implicit aspect of all RSHCE lessons and is also endorsed by collective reflection, form time themes, guest speakers or 'drop down' days and many extra-curricular opportunities offered by the school.

+British Values:

+The Department for Education states that there is a need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."
 The Government set out its definition of British Values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
-The approach of Altrincham College is such that the ethos and climate promote these values on a day to day basis.
-Lessons at Altrincham College refer explicitly and discretely to the British Values whilst making them relevant to our everyday lives, enabling students to cultivate their self-awareness and self-esteem whilst accepting responsibility for their own behaviours and decisions; tolerance and respect are inherent to our school philosophy.
+The approach of Altrincham College is such that the ethos and climate in school promotes these values on a day to day basis.
+Lessons at Altrincham College refer explicitly and discreetly to the British Values whilst making them relevant to our everyday lives, enabling students to cultivate their self-awareness and self-esteem, whilst accepting responsibility for their own behaviours and decisions; tolerance and respect are inherent to our school philosophy.
 The promotion of British Values allows for students to be fully prepared for life beyond the classroom.

-Careers Education within our Curriculum
+Careers Education within our Curriculum:

 The careers programme at Altrincham College follows guidance within the Gatsby benchmarks.
-The eight benchmarks are implemented into our career's strategy and into the delivery of our Careers Education programme:
+The eight benchmarks are implemented into our Careers strategy and into the delivery of our Careers Education programme:

-1. A stable careers programme Every school should have an embedded programme of career education and guidance that is known and understood by students, parents, teachers, governors and employers.
-2. Learning from career and labour market information Every student, and their parents, should have access to good quality information about future study options and labour market opportunities.
+1. A stable co

+2. Learning f career and labour ma information future study options and labour market opportunities.
 They will need the support of an informed adviser to make best use of available information.

-3. Addressing the needs of each student Students have different career guidance needs at different stages.
-Opportunities for advice and support need to be tailored to the needs of each student.
-A school's careers programme should embed equality and diversity considerations throughout.
-4. Linking curriculum learning to careers All teachers should link curriculum learning with careers.
-STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
-5. Encounters with employers and employees Every student should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities, including visiting speakers, mentoring and enterprise schemes.
-6. Experiences of workplaces Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities and to expand their networks.
-7. Encounters with further and higher education All students should understand the full range of learning opportunities that are available to them.
-This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.
-8. Personal guidance Every student should have opportunities for guidance interviews with a Careers Adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
+3. Addressin needs of e student

+4. Linking cu

+5. Encounter employers employees and employment and the skills that are valued in the workplace.
+This can be through a range of

+6. Experience workplace

+7. Encounter further an education

+8. Personal g Every student should have opportunities for guidance interviews with a Careers Adviser, who could be internal (a member of school staff) or external, provided they are trained to appropriate level.
 These should be available whenever significant study or career choices are being made.